-This course is designed to provide students with the skills and knowledge necessary to be examined and certified by the Illinois Office of the State Fire Marshal as a Hazardous Materials First Responder.
+This course is designed to provide the student with the skills and knowledge necessary to be examined and certified by the Illinois Office of the State Fire marshal as a Hazardous Material First Responder according to certification standards.
+Topics include roles of a hazardous materials first responder, physical characteristics, toxicity, exposure, and contamination terminology are mentioned.
+The classification, regulations and policies related to hazardous materials at the local, state, and federal level are emphasized.